SpenceSouth/sql-engine-2016/README.md

 #TO DO LIST
 ## Parser
-- Insert
+- Insert <-Ish
 - Update
 - Delete
 - Create <-Ish

 ## Data structure Implementation
 - SelectW
 - Roll Up <- Spence
-- Cube
+- Cube <- Spence
+- Save & Load Debugging <-Ish

 ## Outputting
 - SelectW <- Naga
+- Testing <- Slaven
 ## Purpose

 The purpose of this project is to modify code that was inherited from a previous semester of Data Modeling to fix their bugs and add data warehouse functionality.